Are you a teacher, adult, or an upper level high school student interested in dinosaur paleontology?

 Day 5: Dinosaur Metabolism, Dinosaur Growth and Development, & Final Thoughts/Discussion

-Dinosaur Paleontology 101 will be offered twice during the 2017 summer season.
-Space is limited to 10 participants per week.
+Dinosaur Paleontology 101 will be offered once during the 2019 summer season.
+Space is limited to 10 participants.
 For those interested, you can also sign up to participate in one of our actual dinosaur digs offered the following weeks.
 More information about our digs can be found under Dino Dig Programs.
-For questions, comments, or to book attendance, please contact the Great Plains Dinosaur Museum at http://www.greatplainsdinosaurs.org/ or call (406) 654-5300.
+For questions, comments, or to book attendance, please contact the Great Plains Dinosaur Museum at https://greatplainsdinosaurs.org/ or call (406) 654-5300.

 Please bring a notebook, paper, pens, pencils, and an inquisitive mind!